jinhyung-park-info/MiniShell/README.md

 </p>

 ## Intro
-This program implements a mini Shell.</br>
-The minishell supports basic Unix commands and standard Unix program execution.</br>
+This program implements a mini Shell that supports basic Unix commands and standard Unix program execution.</br>

 ## Functions
 The commands/programs that are executable in the minishell are as follows (but not limited to):